The Best Traffic Apps for Android and iOS

 3) Apple Maps

 Being a newer app on the market, Apple Maps has surely had to move quick to catch up with competitors.
 Like the other two apps, Apple Maps provides navigation for its users and updates and reroutes as necessary if there is traffic present.

 One of the unique Apple Maps features is its “Flyover Mode” which allows you to see a 3D rendering of the map and allows you to fly over the city or area you want like if you were in a helicopter.

 The biggest downside to Apple Maps is that it is an iOS product only.
 If you are an Android or Windows user, you won’t be able to access this product.

 Another con is that Apple Maps is still a new software and does not provide the transit option varieties that Google Maps does like biking, walking, and public transportation.
 It also is still a bit plagued with mapping inaccuracies, especially in smaller cities and rural areas, but it has certainly improved from the first release.

 Car Technology Guide

-Car technology is getting more advanced – it’s never been easier to get lost in your car console.
+Just as the three best traffic apps are constantly improving, car technology is also constantly getting more advanced.
+It’s never been easier to get lost in your car console.
 We’re here to help.
-From bluetooth to wi-fi tethering, to carsharing schemes and even driverless cars – our Car Tech Guide will help you stay abreast of the latest developments happening in car technology.
+From driverless Ubers, to 3D-printed cars and even flying car predictions – our Car Tech Guide will help you stay abreast of the latest developments happening in car technology.